 Feelings are caused by chemical reactions that occur in our bodies.
 Diseases are caused by certain changes, the intervention of viruses, bacteria, and hormones.

-The nose of a dog is equipped with so many scent glands that enable the canine to smell things 80 miles away, let alone the chemical reactions in your insides.
+A dog’s nose is equipped with so many scent glands that enable the canine to smell things 80 miles away, let alone the chemical reactions in your insides.

 It has been proven that dogs can smell diseases such as cancer, VHI, and others.
 They can also smell low and high sugar levels, and many people with diabetes have let known their pets’ testimonials, saving their lives following a value level unbalance.